-The polynomial form of the log-fitness in $p$ is familiar and simple to analyze.
+The quadratic form of the log-fitness in $p$ is familiar as an effective potential, and simple to analyze.
 A distinction emerges depending on the relative magnitude of $b$ and $c$, Fig.~\ref{fig:Fig-2}A. When $b>c$ (or $WP > L^2$) the situation is simple because the log-fitness is always a growing function of $p$, with a single maximum at $p=1$ corresponding to full cooperation.
-Whatever the initial state of the population, cooperation will always emerge as the dominant strategy and will eventually fixate.
+Thus, whatever the initial state of the population, cooperation will always emerge as the dominant strategy and will eventually fixate.
 Relative to the statistically independent case, cooperation now emerges from the fact that the population is effectively playing itself, so that increases in mutual exploitation lead to overall lower fitness.
-The situation is more interesting when $c>b$, because this leads to a fitness minimum at $p_* = \frac{c-b}{d}<1$.
-The existence of this fitness minimum creates a local fitness maximum at $p=0$ (mutual defection), which is locally stable.
-In these circumstances, sufficient cooperation $p> p_*$ must be present for the population to converge to the global fitness maximum of full cooperation ($p=1$).
-This corresponds to a simple condition for cooperation to emerge, related to Hamilton's rule \cite{Hamilton1964}.
-From Eq.~\ref{eq-random-mixing}, we identify benefits of cooperation as $B=b+d p$ and costs with $C=c$.
-Then $B>C$ is a condition for full cooperation to emerge, which is equivalent to $p>p_*$.
-The population dynamics around $p=p_*$ is characterized by a first-order transition -- a "tipping point"-- because there is a valley of fitness to be crossed to reach the global maximum, starting with generalized defection.
-This can be done locally, over space or on networks, as many authors have noted based on numerical experiments \cite{nowak2004emergence,nowak1992evolutionary}.
+The situation is more interesting when $c>b$, because the average log-fitness has a minimum at $p_{\min} = \frac{c-b}{2d}$.
+For $p < p_{\min}$ the fitness decreases with $p$, so mutual defection ($p=0$) is locally stable; for $p > p_{\min}$ the fitness increases toward $p=1$.
+Thus $p_{\min}$ is the dynamical tipping point: sufficient initial cooperation $p > p_{\min}$ is needed for the population to converge to full cooperation ($p=1$), Figure~\ref{fig:Fig-2}A. Full cooperation is the global maximum when $\bar\gamma(1) > \bar\gamma(0)$, which requires $d > c-b$.
+Defining $p_* \equiv \frac{c-b}{d}$, this condition is simply $p_* < 1$.
+From Eq.~\ref{eq-random-mixing} we identify total benefits at full cooperation $B = b+d$ and costs $C=c$; then $B>C$ is the condition for cooperation to be globally optimal, which is a form of Hamilton's rule~\cite{Hamilton1964}.
+The population dynamics around $p_{\min}$ is characterized by a first-order transition, a "tipping point," because starting with small $p$ there is a valley of fitness to be crossed to reach the global maximum.
+This can be done locally, over space or on networks, as many authors have noted based on numerical experiments~\cite{nowak2004emergence,allen2014games,chen2015competition}.
 We will return to this point below.